HeDuan/PHBS_BlockChain_2018-1/README.md

 * The third most expensive purchase involves [Fluffy Founder](https://www.cryptokitties.co/kitty/4) traded for 247 ETH on December 7, 2017 as well.
 Its value comes from being one of the founding cats and also its Fluffy tail and a wise man’s eyebrows which appear for the first time among all cats.
 ![Fluffy Founder](https://github.com/shepardzhang/PHBS_BlockChain_2018/blob/master/Pictures/11.png)

+From those high price transactions, we can see that people are really willing to pay generously for the CryptoKitties even if we are not totally sure how that comes about.
+Thus, CryptoKitties are valuable to many people and they are indeed a well-established set of collectibles instead of useless objects as some might argue.

 ## Revenue Model and Business Advantages
 CryptoKitties generates revenue by charging 3.75% of each transaction on the marketplace.
 Also, it receives revenue from sales of cats, which are limited to the 50000 cats predetermined in the white paper.

 As the developers are clearly aware of the lack of knowledge of users, they adopt concise and clear layout and streamline the actions as straightforward as possible.
 They also choose a universally beloved animal – cat as the core subject, with colorful palettes, glamorous attributes (“cattributes”) and cheeky description.
-Beyond Blockchain experts, their target market is actually the general public, which is much different from its peer companies at time of initiation.
+The adorable looks of those cats excite affection and warmth, which brings aesthetic and emotional value to the owners, and the mutation and breeding mechanism would create the sense of unexpectedness and ecstasy.
+Beyond Blockchain experts, CryptoKitties' target market is the whole public, which is much different from its peer companies at time of initiation.
 As smart contract codes cannot be changed after launch, they carefully test CryptoKitties’ mechanics before officially setting it off.

 Unlike non-Blockchain collectibles, CryptoKitties’s greatest advantage is that it does not have any central authority, whose existence would be a prerequisite for the collectibles’ value in non-Blockchain platforms.
 Also, as collectibles’ value largely depends on rarity and peculiarity, a central authority might not refrain from issuing more and more collectibles, diluting the value of current outstanding assets, while CryptoKitties does not have this problem at all because the supply is predetermined in the smart contract.